Wheelock Family Theatre offers a variety of ways for educators to incorporate live theatre in their in-school or out-of-school curriculum.

 About the Emerging Playwrights Program

 The Emerging Playwrights Program for Boston Public Schools (BPS) is a new Wheelock Family Theatre (WFT) initiative designed to inspire, motivate, and support BPS students who have an aptitude for writing and a specific interest in developing their playwriting skills.
 The EPP caters to students at all levels of writing ability: those with advanced writing skills, those just beginning, and everyone in between.
 We are involving youth who are interested in the arts and have a creative spark that can be further nurtured.
 The program is structured to develop students’ creative expression, analytical thinking, and literary skills while expressing an individual voice and view through writing.
 The Emerging Playwrights will attend workshops led by Boston’s leading playwrights and will also attend performances at professional theatres as part of the program.
-EPP Advisory Board Members include, John ADEkoje (Artistic Director, Boston Arts Academy); Carole Charnow, (President and CEO, Boston Children’s Museum); Robert Colby (Associate Professor, Emerson College); Christopher Cook (Director of Arts, Tourism and Culture, Mayor’s Office, Boston); Rashad Cope (Director, Mattahunt Community Center); Donna Glick (Director of Education, Huntington Theatre Company); Melodi Green (Manager, The Strand Theatre); Kirsten Greenidge (playwright); Susan Kosoff (co-founder, Wheelock Family Theatre); Myran Parker-Brass (Executive Director for the Arts, Boston Public Schools); M. Lynda Robinson (playwright); Candelaria Silva, (marketing consultant, Door2Door Arts); Kate Snodgrass (playwright & Artistic Director, Boston Playwrights’ Theatre), Donna Sorbello, (actress & playwright); Meegan Turet (Fine Arts Chair, Academy of the Pacific Rim); and Susan Werbe (Executive Producer, Great War Dance Project).
+EPP Advisory Board Members include: John ADEkoje, Artistic Director and theatre faculty, Boston Arts Academy; John Bay, WFT Director of Education; Shelley Bolman, WFT Assistant Producer; Carole Charnow, President and CEO, Boston Children’s Museum; WFT Advisory Board Member; Robert Colby, Associate Professor and Graduate Program Director, Emerson College; Chris Cook, Director of Arts, Tourism and Culture, Mayor’s Office, Boston; Rashad Cope, Director, Mattahunt Community Center; Jacarrea Garraway, EPP Alumna; Donna Glick, Director of Education, the Huntington Theatre Company; Melodi Green, Manager, The Strand Theatre, Dorchester; Kirsten Greenidge, playwright; Marjorie Hall, Chair of the Arts, Wheelock College; Susan Kosoff, playwright; co-founder, Wheelock Family Theatre; Wendy Lement, Director, Emerging Playwrights Program; Producer, Wheelock Family Theatre; Myran Parker-Brass, Executive Director for the Arts, Boston Public Schools; Jenne Powers, Director of the Writing Center, Wheelock College; Stephen Reinstein, Associate Director, Emerging Playwrights Program; WFT Box Office Manager; M. Lynda Robinson, playwright; WFT faculty member; Candelaria Silva, marketing consultant, Door2Door Arts; Community Membership Program Coordinator, the Huntington Theatre Company; Kate Snodgrass, playwright; Artistic Director, Boston Playwrights’ Theatre; Donna Sorbello, actress, writer, and instructor of acting and theatre; Meegan Turet, Fine Arts Chair, Academy of the Pacific Rim Charter Public School; Scott Votel, Director of Composition Programs, Wheelock College; Susan Werbe, Executive Producer, Great War Theatre Project.

 Wheelock Family Theatre Education Programs